All about Coyotes, the new urban dogs

 Senses

-A Coyote’s senses are all excellent, but their sense of smell triumphs over the others.
-For comparison, a dog can smell some odors in parts per trillion and coyotes can smell at least that well.
+A Coyote’s senses are excellent, but their sense of smell triumphs over the others.
+Like dogs, they can smell some odors in parts per trillion.

 Coyote behavior

 Coyotes are nocturnal but sometimes come out in the daytime.
-They’re shy by nature, very wary of people, and will usually run away if they think they’ve been seen.
-Some of those living in urban areas, however, have lost their fear of humans.
+They’re naturally shy, wary of people, and usually run away if they think they’ve been seen.
+Some in urban areas, however, have lost their fear of humans.

-Coyotes form packs, usually a mated pair and their offspring, but there may be unrelated others.
-Individuals may be forced out of a pack if they’re diseased, injured, old or food is scarce.
+Coyotes form packs, usually consisting of a mated pair and their offspring, but there may also be unrelated others.
+Individuals may be forced out of a pack if they’re diseased, injured, old, or food is scarce.
 Being forced to live alone can be life-threatening since they lack the pack’s protection and also lose an advantage in bringing down larger prey.

-Coyotes claim territories and mark posts, rocks, and trees with their urine and feces.
-(City Coyotes are the same and don’t tolerate dogs in their territory, which leads to conflict.)
+Coyotes claim territories and mark posts, rocks, and trees with urine and feces.
+(Urban Coyotes behave the same and don’t tolerate dogs in their territory, which leads to conflict.)
 In rural areas, a single territory may be several square miles and typically doesn’t overlap that of another pack.
 When they do, the groups generally avoid each other.
-If a confrontation ensues, it’s usually limited to a show of aggression through body language–a flash of teeth, arched back, raised tail–and the intruder is chased away.
-Fighting seldom occurs, and when it does, it rarely leads to death.
+If a confrontation ensues, it’s usually limited to a show of aggression through body language—a flash of teeth, arched back, raised tail—and the intruder is chased away.
+Fighting seldom occurs; when it does, it rarely leads to death.
 Coyotes looking for a new territory try to stay between territorial boundaries.
-How to coexist with wildlife Coyote frequent questions
+How to coexist–Coyote frequent questions

 Communication

 Coyotes are very vocal.
 In fact, their Latin name, Canis latrans, translates to “barking dog.”
-Their many calls, usually heard at dusk and nighttime, include howls, yelps, barks, growls, and huffs.
+Their many calls, usually heard at dusk and night, include howls, yelps, barks, growls, and huffs.
 Each kind of vocalization has a particular purpose.
-For example, their howl, well-known to farmers and viewers of old Western movies, is used to let other Coyotes know where they are.
+For example, their howl, well-known to farmers and viewers of old Western movies, lets other Coyotes know where they are.
 Listen to Coyotes

 Coyotes are really smart